MeetShraddha/EfficientSegNet/README.md

 ## References

+1. J Chen et al. "LRGNet: Learnable Region Growing for Class-Agnostic Point Cloud Segmentation"
-1. Qi et al. (2017).
+2. Qi et al. (2017).
 "PointNet++: Deep Hierarchical Feature Learning on Point Sets in a Metric Space"
-2. Gal & Ghahramani (2016).
+3. Gal & Ghahramani (2016).
 "Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning"
-3. Kendall & Gal (2017).
+4. Kendall & Gal (2017).
 "What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?"
-4. Berman et al. (2018).
+5. Berman et al. (2018).
 "The Lovász-Softmax Loss: A Tractable Surrogate for the Optimization of the Intersection-over-Union Measure in Neural Networks"

 ---